flash62au/WiTcontroller/README.md

 ## Using WiTController

 **Currently functioning:**
+- provides a list of discovered SSIDs with the specified password to choose from: When you select one:
+  - if it is one in your specified list, it will use that specifed password
+  - if it is a DCC++EX wiFi Command Station in access Point mode, it will guess the password
+  - otherwise it will only connect if the password is blank
-- provides a list of SSIDs with the specified password to choose from
+- Optionally provides a list of SSIDs with the specified password to choose from
   - choose from these or select from the found SSIDs, but...
     - they must have no password, or
     - if it is a DCC++EX wiFi server, it will guess the password
 - Auto-connects to the first found wiThrottle Protocol Server if only one found, otherwise
   - asks which to connect to
   - if none found will ask to enter the IP Address and Port
+  - Guesses the wiThrottle IP address and Port for DCC++EX WiFi Access Point mode Command Stations
 - Rudimentary on-the-fly consists
-- Assign commands directly to the 1-9 (see list below)
+- Assign commands directly to the 1-9 buttons (see list below)
+  - this is done in config_button.h
+  - latching / non-latching for the function is provided by the roster entry of wiThrottle server
 - Command menu (see below for full list) including:
   - Able to select and deselect locos
     - by their DCC address, via the keypad